Delilovic/n8n-nodes-robotframework/README.md

   - Simplified handling of terminal output and error reporting.
   - Improved variable extraction logic.
 - **0.0.5**
-  - Fixed error handling
+  - Fixed error handling.
-  - Add default Robot Framework structure to node
+  - Add default Robot Framework structure to node.
-  - Refactoring
+  - Refactoring.
 - **0.0.6 - 0.0.11**
   - Updated the README file with the latest changes.
   - Applied those changes to the npm website.
-- **0.0.12**
-  - Ensured that when the Robot Framework node runs multiple times within the same execution, each run gets its own dedicated folder.
+- **0.0.12** - Ensured that when the Robot Framework node runs multiple times within the same execution, each run gets its own dedicated folder.
-- **0.0.13**
-  - Applied those changes to the npm website.
+- **0.0.13** - Applied those changes to the npm website.
-- **0.0.14** Update Robot Framework output parsing for v7.0+ and remove XML-to-JSON conversion:
+- **0.0.14** - Update Robot Framework output parsing for v7.0+ and remove XML-to-JSON conversion:
   - Updated output parsing to use `outputJson.suite.tests` instead of `outputJson.tests`,
     fixing compatibility with Robot Framework 7.0+ where test cases are now nested inside `suite`.
   - Removed the `rebot` XML-to-JSON conversion step, leveraging Robot Framework 7.2’s native JSON output support.
   - Improved variable extraction logic to align with the new JSON structure.
+- **0.0.15** - Fix JSON linting issues in RobotFramework node.